ttaomae/time-calc/README.md

 ### Command Line
 To use the command line tool, simply provide a valid expression.
+Depending on your shell, you may need to escape or quote certain characters, or you can just quote the entire expression.
+However, for simplicity, the following examples will not do this.
 ```bash
 $ time-calc 9.8 + 7.6 - 5.4 * 3.2 / 1.1
 1.690909091